Frank Peard: Early life and family

-Frank Peard was born in 1919.
+Francis Woodley Peard was born in 1919 in Skibbereen, Co Cork to Francis Woodley Peard, a bank official, and his wife Dorothy Phyllis (née Clarke).
 Having lived in Mountmellick, County Laois, Peard's family moved to Listowel, County Kerry in 1932.
 Peard attended St Michael's secondary school in Listowel.

 He married fellow badminton player, Susan Devlin, in 1960.
 They had two children, Mark and Pam.

 Badminton career

 Peard began playing badminton at around age 9 or 10.
 He joined the Ailesbury Badminton Club in the early 1940s, where he partnered with Ham Lambert and Mrs Eileen Goulding.
 Along with Raymund Egan, Dick Bell, Colin Maidment and Geoff Trapnell, Peard was a co-founder of The Knights Badminton Club in 1946.
 Peard cited his study of David Guthrie Freeman's singles games as greatly improving his own game in the late 1940s.
+His playing style was latterly described as consistent and thoughtful, and that he possessed very quick reflexes and was skilled across singles, doubles and mixed.

-Between 1946 and 1957, Peard played for Ireland in badminton 20 times.
+Between 1946 and 1957, Peard represented Ireland in badminton twenty times.
 He won 3 Irish Open titles, 16 Irish Close titles, and 6 Scottish titles.
-Peard played in two All-England semi-finals, playing alongside Noel Radford and Jim FitzGibbon.
-He played at European badminton tournaments with FitzGibbon.
+Additionally, he played in two All England semi-finals, playing alongside Noel Radford and Jim Fitzgibbon.
+He played at European badminton tournaments with Fitzgibbon.
 In 1948 he played in the first match of the inaugural Thomas Cup, playing against Denmark.

 He was a keen promoter of badminton in Ireland, taking part and organising many exhibition events.
 Peard had a long coaching career, and was invited to speak at the 1985 World Coaching Conference in Calgary.
 He served on the executive committee of the Leinster Branch, overseeing the move of the branch to new premises at the Terenure Centre, Whitehall Road in 1954.

-Peard served as the Director of the European Championships when they came to Dublin in 1976.
+In 1976, Peard served as the Director of the European Championships when they came to Dublin that year.
 He was also involved in the establishment of the Badminton Museum of Ireland, donating funds and objects to the museum.